James Hardie

 Historic District Applications

-Dundee and Benson renovations use James Hardie to match historic wood siding profiles.
-Smooth and textured finishes replicate original appearance while eliminating rot and maintenance concerns.
-Installations from 2005-2010 maintain dimensional stability.
+Dundee and Benson renovations use Hardie to match historic wood siding profiles.
+Smooth and textured finishes replicate the original appearance without the rot and repaint cycle of old cedar.
+Installations we did in 2005-2010 still sit flat and tight against the wall.

 Warranty & Long-Term Value